iden3/circom_old/README.md

 component main = Adder();
 ```

-In this example we can see how we can design a top dow circuit with many subcircuits and how we connect them together.

-We also see the option to create auxilary functions to do specific computations.
+In this example we have shown how to design a top-down circuit with many subcircuits and how to connect them together.
+One can also see that auxiliary functions to do specific computations can be created.

 ## License

-circon is part of the iden3 project copyright 2018 0kims association and published with GPL-3 license, please check the COPYING file for more details.
+Circon is part of the iden3 project copyright 2018 0KIMS association and published with GPL-3 license.
+Please check the COPYING file for more details.